Copyright 2025 Thousand Brains Project

 # Define local neighborhood for least-squares fitting

-# Only use neighbors that lie on an object to extract point normals
+# Only use neighbors that lie on an object to extract surface normals

 # Solve linear least-square regression: X^{T}X w = X^{T}y <==> Aw = b